jviotti/jsonbinpack-poc/docs/encoder/object.markdown

 ### `ARBITRARY_TYPED_KEYS_OBJECT_WITHOUT_LENGTH`

-The encoding consists each pair encoded as the key followed by the value according to `keyEncoding` and `encoding`.
+The encoding consists of each pair encoded as the key followed by the value according to `keyEncoding` and `encoding`.
 The order in which pairs are encoded is undefined.